CollinLBauer/MAT307_Transitive_Closure/README.md

 ### Running project code
 Code specific to this project is stored in src/manim/math307/

-To animate the project, cd into src/manim and run `python3 -m manim math307/project_name.py Scene_Name -pl`
+To animate the project, cd into src/manim and run `python3 -m manim math307/closure.py Closure -pl`

+closure will ask for an input file to select.
+Premade files can be found in src/graphs/

 ## manim